skg-if/extensions/index.md

 # Extensions

 {: .highlight }
-**In a nutshell**: Extensions primarily act as plug-ins for extra properties that enhance the core entities defined by the SKG-IF, and for extra entities and relations between entities capturing community concepts.
+**In a nutshell**: Extensions primarily act as plug-ins for extra properties that enhance the core entities defined by the SKG-IF, and for extra entities and relations between entities capturing community-driven concepts and needs.

 Introducing extensions to the SKG-IF serves as a strategic step towards addressing the evolving and diverse needs of scientific communities and projects.
 The concept of extensions within the SKG-IF is designed to cater to shared interests and requirements that the existing standard entities and properties may not fully meet.